RACP Medal for Clinical Service in Rural and Remote Areas

 Selection process

-The RACP Fellowship Committee will review all eligible nominations received and select an RACP Medal for Clinical Service in Rural and Remote Areas recipient.
+The College Council will review all eligible nominations received and select an RACP Medal for Clinical Service in Rural and Remote Areas recipient.

-The Fellowship Committee reserve the right not to select a recipient if all nominations received don't sufficiently meet the criteria.
+The College Council reserves the right not to select a recipient if all nominations received do not meet the high standards required for this award.

 For more information about the RACP Medal for Clinical Service in Rural and Remote Areas, contact the RACP Foundation.